 This is why they make such good pets for children, too.

 Being the extroverts they are, the Abyssinian guinea pig needs lots of contact and stimulus.
-Therefore, if you have just the one guinea pig, you’ll need to ensure it has plenty of opportunity for mental and physical enrichment.
-Lots of guinea pig friendly toys combined with access to their human friends/family for playtime is an important aspect of owning an Abyssinian guinea pig.
+Therefore, if you have just one guinea pig, you’ll need to ensure it has plenty of opportunities for mental and physical enrichment.
+Lots of guinea pig-friendly toys combined with access to their human friends/family for playtime is an important aspect of owning an Abyssinian guinea pig.

 Like the majority of guinea pigs, the Abyssinian’s average life span is between 5-7 years.
 Of course, the correct care, good food and plenty of cuddles will give your pet the best chance of a long and happy life.

 With that striking ‘cowlick’ style coat, the Abyssinian guinea pig requires regular grooming, preferably with a nice, soft brush – a toothbrush is perfectly acceptable.
 Grooming, of course, is another way to bond with your little buddy and enjoy lots of interaction.